NikkiFreemann/NikkiFreemann/README.md

   - i use they/them, im intersex and im a chapstick lesbian!! uou can ABSOLUTELY use she/her if you call me nikki !!
   - im always up to rp lowk.. add my discord - @milliesaxe
   - ask for socials, ill love to give you them !! but 99% of them are milliesaxe of some sort ;p
  -  Nikki Freeman X Sarah Harper int . .
-Nikki Freeman X Baron (BEAR) Bailey iwec . .
+Nikki Freeman X Baron (BEAR) Bailey int thinks.. . .
  - im gonna dye my hair red !!
 -  i have central heterochromia !!
 -  plssplspl dont be afraid to int w me !! especially if youre an obsession fan.. please int omg i need more friends ;//